thatlaconic/Airline-On-Time-Performance-Data/README.md

 # Data Engineering Pipeline with Modern Tools
 **A Comprehensive Report on Building an End-to-End Data Pipeline**
+## About Dataset
+This dataset was obtained from [kaggle](https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022?fbclid=IwZXh0bgNhZW0CMTEAAR2T1H6XTAsd0yEPQMr2LLCmAHwVv7uYcD9r5KBckwsjsrhfFNOTEt5fnSo_aem_mQbJbkFYbtlAPHT_34pqRQ) which originally came from United States Department of Transportation open data in [Reporting Carrier On-Time Performance (1987-present)](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=)
+### Description
++ This database contains scheduled and actual departure and arrival times reported by certified U.S. air carriers that account for at least half of one percent of domestic scheduled passenger revenues.
+In 2018 the percent changed from one percent to half of one percent.
+The data is collected by the Office of Airline Information, Bureau of Transportation Statistics (BTS).
++ **Reporting Carrier On-Time Performance (1987-present)**
+Reporting carriers are required to (or voluntarily) report on-time data for flights they operate: on-time arrival and departure data for non-stop domestic flights by month and year, by carrier and by origin and destination airport.
+Includes scheduled and actual departure and arrival times, canceled and diverted flights, taxi-out and taxi-in times, causes of delay and cancellation, air time, and non-stop distance.
+Use Download for individual flight data.

 ## 1. Overview
 This project demonstrates a **modern data engineering pipeline** using:
 - **Terraform** (Infrastructure as Code)